DeiInvictus/deiinvictus.github.io/_posts/2024-02-01-predestination-and-election.markdown

 > I cannot image a more ready instrument in the hands of Satan for the ruin of souls than a minister who tells sinners it is not their duty to repent of their sins [and] who has the arrogance to call himself a gospel minister, while he teaches that God hates some men infinitely and unchangeably for no reason whatever but simply because he chooses to do so.
 O my brethren! may the Lord save you from the charmer, and keep you ever deaf to the voice of error. &mdash; In Murray, Spurgeon v.
 Hyper-Calvinism, 155–56.

-Ron Rhodes Against Double-Predestination
+Ron Rhodes Against Double Predestination

-<iframe width="385" height="315" src="https://www.youtube.com/embed/sg58iXqJRco?si=82r34cYewJ29lob6" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 > **3\.** ***Universal, divine, determinism makes God the author of sin and precludes human responsibility.*** In contrast to the Molinist view, on the deterministic view even the movement of the human will is caused by God.
 God moves people to choose evil, and they cannot do otherwise.
 God determines their choices and makes them do wrong.
 If it is evil to make another person do wrong, then on this view God is not only the cause of sin and evil, but becomes evil Himself, which is absurd.
 By the same token, all human responsibility for sin has been removed.
 For our choices are not really up to us: God causes us to make them.
 We cannot be responsible for our actions, for nothing we think or do is up to us.
 >